ordinals/ord/docs/src/inscriptions/metadata.md

 - Objects are rendered as `<dl>` tags, with every key wrapped in `<dt>` tags, and every value wrapped in `<dd>` tags.

+CBOR is a complex spec with many different data types, and multiple ways of representing the same piece of data.
+Exotic data types, such as tags, floats, and bignums, may fail to display correctly or at all.
+Contributions to `ord` to remedy this are welcome.

 Example
 -------

+Since CBOR is not human readable, in these examples it is represented as JSON.
+Keep in mind that this is *only* for these examples, and JSON metadata will *not* be displayed correctly.

 The metadata `{"foo":"bar","baz":[null,true,false,0]}` would be included in an inscription as: